OpenZWave/node-openzwave-shared/README.md

 - *write* values to zwave nodes
 - *monitor* the network for changes,
 - *heal* nodes and/or the network
-- *perform* management tasks (add/remove nodes, replace failed nodes etc)
+- *perform* management tasks (add/remove nodes, replace failed nodes, manage their group associations etc)

 **Important notice**

+ -*NODE 0.10.x required* - not compatible with 0.12.x due to internal Node.JS API changes
-This library differs in that it links dynamically to an OpenZWave **shared library** (in contrast to statically linking OpenZWave in the node addon).
+- This library differs in that it links dynamically to an OpenZWave **shared library** (in contrast to statically linking OpenZWave in the node addon).
 Thus you need to have OpenZWave fully installed on your system (both the compiled library AND the development headers) before trying to install this little baby.